 - Define [oxymoron]

-Google Now also lets you take notes.
-Using Google Now, you can prompt your watch to transcribe a quick memo by saying “OK Google … take a note.”
+Android Wear also lets you take notes.
+Using your voice, you can prompt your watch to transcribe a quick memo by saying “take a note.”
 The note will then land in your inbox or to Google Keep (if you have it installed).
+If you don’t want to use your voice to write a note, you can open the Google Keep app, press the “+” icon, and choose the keyboard to write it manually.